nimishgautam/qmk_pam_keyboard_auth/README.md

 ## On the QMK Side

-You need QMK code to match, here's an example
+You need QMK code to initiate this.
+All of this is inside the `sample_qmk` folder for convenience as well

 ```c
 #include "raw_hid.h"